securebitsorg/securebitsorg.github.io/content/posts/linux/scripting/bash-apt-packages-installations-script.de.md

 # sudo ./automatic_install_apps.sh oder sudo sh automatic_install-apps.sh

 # Note:
-# This script is intended for Debian-based operating systems!
+# This script is intended for D/images/posts/linux/bash-update-script-install-apt-packagesl.webpebian-based operating systems!
 # It enables the automated installation of applications via the apt package manager.
 # It is important that this script is executed as root user!